datastax/pulsar-heartbeat/README.md

 [![LICENSE](https://img.shields.io/hexpm/l/pulsar.svg)](https://github.com/datastax/pulsar-heartbeat/blob/master/LICENSE)

 # Operation Monitoring for Pulsar Cluster
-Pulsar Monitor monitors the availability, tracks the performance, and reports failures of the Pulsar cluster.
+Pulsar Heartbeat monitors the availability, tracks the performance, and reports failures of the Pulsar cluster.
 It produces synthetic workloads to measure end-to-end message pubsub latency.

 It is a cloud native application that can be installed by Helm within the Pulsar Kubernetes cluster.

-Here is a list of features that Pulsar Monitor supports.
+Here is a list of features that Pulsar Heartbeat supports.
 - [x] monitor Pulsar admin REST API endpoint
 - [x] measure end-to-end message latency from producing to consuming messages
 - [x] for latency measure, it can produce a list of messages with user specified payload size and the number of messages